ChaosSteffen/tilt_hydrometer/README.md

 * Have a nice Web-GUI to manage your hydrometers (use the great GUI provided by Brewfather)
 * Calibrate data (can be done in Brewfather)
-* Ready to use Raspberry Pi image
+* Ready-to-use Raspberry Pi image

 ## Why not using TiltPi?
 The TiltPi Raspberry Pi images are a great for getting started quick with your Tilt Hydrometer, but they require a dedicated Raspberry Pi just to read and post the values to a cloud service.

-You can setup TiltPi on any Linux computer, without relying on they image, but it is a quite clunky process.
+You can setup TiltPi on any Linux computer, without relying on the image, but it is a quite clunky process.
 It requires a lot of steps, including monkey-patching 3rd party libraries.

-If you are using Brewfather like I do, all you need is forwarting the bluetooth readings to the Brewfather Webhook.
+If you are using Brewfather like I do, all you need is forwarding the bluetooth readings to the Brewfather Webhook.

-Being able to publish the data to a MQTT broken helps to integrate the Tilt with further automation like heting or cooling.
+Being able to publish the data to a MQTT broken helps to integrate the Tilt with further automation like heating or cooling.